Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

     Prepare an assessment activity to gage the learners comprehension of LO1&ndash;LO5.

-    The instructor presents a research project they know well (such as one of their own) OR uses one of the project example below (Example 1, Example 2).
+    The instructor presents a research project they know well (such as one of their own) OR uses one of the project examples below (Example 1, Example 2).
 Ensure the project description contains information about the type of data collected (e.g., qualitative interviews, quantitative measurements, images), software and file formats initially used, potential collaborators and stakeholders, ethical considerations and privacy issues and requirements for long-term preservation.

     **How to conduct the activity:**